SamQxd/flight_recommender/README.md

 # flight_recommender
-A simple webpage that helps to find the most affordable flights from variety of sources. - project discontinued | reason: laziness.
+A simple webpage that helps to find the most affordable flights from variety of sources. - project on hold.